jenchick/Election_Analysis/README.md

     - Diane DeGette

 ## Summary
 I propose that the election commission use this type of script for future elections to report on county voter participation and election results.
-The script can be modified
-1.
-2.
+The script can be easily modified to accomodate other types of elections if similar data is provided that can be 1.) mapped to the new CSV data file and 2.) modified with proper headers depending on the type of election (Local, County, City, State, etc.)

 ## Resources
 - Data Source: election_results.csv